nest/nest-simulator/doc/userdoc/contribute/templates_styleguides/styleguide.rst

 Capitalize first word of heading, but use lower case for the rest.

-Capitalize first word in bullet.
+Capitalize first word in bullet/numbered list.

 Capitalize proper nouns and follow company policy in naming conventions (e.g., macOS, LaTeX, Python, NumPy, NEST).